luismcsoul/the-sustainable-republic/README.md

 5. The idea is to signal escape routes to the ongoing/natural corporative/monopolistic tendencies.

-FIRST PART: "EVERY COUNTRY ON THE PLANET WORKS AS A LABORATORY FARM".
+FIRST PART: "EVERY COUNTRY ON THE PLANET WORKS AS A LABORATORY FARM"

 6. We killed all the other hominids and spread across the world due to be constantly forced to exile by militar sedentarists.